RainFZY/Image-Quality-Assessment-By-Multiple-Models/README.md

 ### Test Demo

+*Input an image and output its IQA score*

 put your test image in the folder -- data/test_images

 choose your trained model, the pre-trained resnet18-LIVE model is given